Apple warns investors: iPhone sales are slowing, and trade tensions with China are to blame

 Breaking News Emails

-CEO Tim Cook said in a public letter to investors that the slowing sales would show up when it reports results for the three months ending Dec.
-29.
+CEO Tim Cook said in a public letter to investors that the slowing sales would show up in the company's upcoming earnings report.

 Cook cited unexpected “economic weakness in some emerging markets,” leading to fewer iPhone upgrades than executives expected.